tangxiangong/fdm/README.md

-# Finite Element Method in Rust
+# Finite Difference Method in Rust